Make a pledge to nature this year

 Snap nature photos

 The next time you head out on a nature outing, bring your phone or camera with you to capture photos of beautiful landscapes, animals or plants.
-Then, share them with your followers and conservation organizations on social media.
-If you're more savvy with the camera, consider offering your nature photography to help provide fresh images of flora, fauna and landscapes for the organization's use.
+Share them with your followers and conservation organizations on social media.

 Watch nature documentaries

-When the weather isn’t cooperating or you just feel like staying in, appreciate and learn about nature from your couch by watching nature documentaries.
-Streaming sites like Netflix offer plenty of nature documentaries to choose from, including Planet Earth, Planet Earth II and Blue Planet.
+When the weather isn’t cooperating or you just feel like staying in, appreciate and learn about nature by watching nature documentaries from the comfort of your couch.
+Streaming sites like Netflix offer plenty of nature documentaries to choose from, including Planet Earth, Planet Earth II, Blue Planet and Blue Planet II.

 Keep up with nature news